joshjackthomson31/ASIC-Design/README.md

 ### CONCLUSION
 * We can observe that the output is same when compiled using both GCC and RISC-V GCC compilers.
 This indicates that the program's logic is platform-independent.

+---
+## LAB SESSION - 6
+### Digital Logic Design and TL-Verilog with Makerchip :
+--
+#### Logic Gates :
+* Logic gates are essential elements in digital circuits, carrying out key logical operations on binary input signals.
+They form the foundation of complex systems, such as processors, memory units, and controllers.
+Operating on binary signals, where "0" represents a low voltage level and "1" represents a high voltage level, logic gates receive one or more input signals and generate an output signal according to defined logical functions.